neverwhatlose/safe-itemscroller/README.md

 or Shift/Ctrl + click + dragging over slots to move items from them in various ways etc.

 Item scrolling is basically what the old NEI mod did and Mouse Tweaks also does.

+THIS FORK HAS SOME CHANGES:
+- removed Villagers Utils

-This mod has some different drag features compared to Mouse Tweaks, and also some special villager trading related helper features as well as crafting helper features.
+This mod has some different drag features compared to Mouse Tweaks, and also some special crafting helper features.

 For more information and downloads of the already compiled builds, see https://www.curseforge.com/minecraft/mc-mods/item-scroller